“Just Sold” postcards for real estate are a popular marketing method among real estate agents.

 I’ve since stopped sending them since I’ve spent several hundred with no return.”

-As I already expected, just from the different opinions, you can’t draw any final conclusion.
+As I already expected, you can’t draw any final conclusion just from the different opinions.

 Because as is the case with all different marketing channels, the same principle applies.

-There is no one marketing method that just works, you need to make it work.
+No one marketing method just works.
+You need to make it work.

 This brings me to the next section of this article.

 How to Make “Just Sold” Postcards Work – Wording, Language, and What to Say